jonschacter/jonschacter.github.io/_posts/2020-10-24-cracking_the_coding_interview_-_string_rotation.markdown

 end
 ```

 This is a pretty clear and simple solution to the problem.
 I don't think I can make this code any more efficient or elegant, but I also must make sure this method has some data-proofing.
+The two issues I see are empty strings or strings that are not equal in length that could give me false positives.
+For example "spammy" and "pam" would currently give me a truthy result because "pam" is a substring of "spammyspammy".

 ```
 def self.string_rotation?(s1, s2)